The Beatles: Rock Band: Sales

-According to Viacom CEO Philipe Dauman, one quarter of The Beatles: Rock Band inventory was sold during its first week of release, exceeding their expectations.
+According to Viacom CEO Philippe Dauman, one quarter of The Beatles: Rock Band inventory was sold during its first week of release, exceeding their expectations.
 Dauman attributed some success of the game's sales to the price reduction of the PlayStation 3, which occurred a few weeks before the release of The Beatles: Rock Band.The Beatles: Rock Band was the fourth high-selling game across all platforms in its first week of release in the United Kingdom.
 According to the NPD Group, The Beatles: Rock Band sold 595,000 units across all offerings for the Xbox 360, Wii, and PlayStation 3 versions during September 2009, respectively in the United States, making the game the 5th, 10th, and 20th top sellers for the month, respectively; only Guitar Hero 5 for the Xbox 360 placed in the top 10 titles selling 210,800 units.
 Total sales across all platforms in the United States was 595,000 units with revenue between $59 and 60 million, and was the second highest revenue-generating game behind Halo 3: ODST driven by sales of the bundled units.
 Though MTV Games was pleased with the sales performance of the game, the sales numbers fell short of the projected values by industry analysts, attributing it to the slow recovery of the video game market from the late-2000s recession.
 As of December 2009, Harmonix has stated that the game has sold more than 3 million copies worldwide.
 NPD Group data through the end of 2009 reported North American sales of the game at 1.18 and 1.7 million.
 In considering the comparison of The Beatles: Rock Band sales in North America to the nearly 1 million units sold by Guitar Hero 5, the magazine Advertising Age identified the ability of MTV Games and Harmonix to leverage the music of the Beatles and their other partners in novel and experimental methods among more traditional means.
 In an October 2010 interview Alex Rigopulos claimed that The Beatles: Rock Band sales were "respectable", having sold "well over three million units", though had not exceeded sales of other Rock Band games.